 Not all available information is reliable or useful for an accurate assessment of the situation in a country.
 In some cases, RIVM requests additional information, e.g. through the Ministry of Foreign Affairs or from public health authorities in a country.
-The advice provided to the Ministry of Foreign Affairs takes all available information into consideration.

 The definitive travel advisory is provided online at NetherlandsWorldwide.nl.